 Exemptions allowed certain taxpayers to exclude specific types of income from taxation to get extra money.
 Taxpayers recorded this information on the IRS Form 1040.
 With additional monthly income, you could decide which debts to pay first to save on interest rate fees.
 Previously, taxpayers were able to claim personal exemptions or dependency exemptions.

 The new W-4 Form has made filing taxes much less complicated for taxpayers.
 You no longer need to worry about inputting the correct number of allowances to get more money for each paycheck.
-If you want to lower your tax withholding this tax season, you will need to claim dependents on step 3 of the W-4 Form.
-Another method to reduce the amount of tax withheld is to use a deductions worksheet.
+If you want to lower your tax amount this tax season, you will need to claim dependents on step 3 of the W-4 Form.
+Another method to reduce tax withholdings is to use a deductions worksheet.

 There are five steps you must follow to complete a W-4.
 Most people only need to complete steps one and five.
 Still, you may have to provide additional information depending on your financial circumstances.